Azure-Samples/java-on-azure-examples/eventhubs/receive-event/README.md

   az group delete --name $RESOURCE_GROUP --yes || true if [[ "$RESULT" != 'Received: this is an event' ]]; then
-    echo "Error when receiving event to EventHub" exit 1 fi
+    echo "Error when receiving event from EventHub" exit 1 fi